 Many argue that whilst Marie Antoinette (former Queen of France) desperately tried to flee France during the French Revolution, she took six of her treasured Turkish Angora cats onto the ship with her.

-Whilst her own journey to the United States was in vein (ultimately seeing her executed in 1793), her precious cats were more fortunate.
+Whilst her own journey to the United States was not successful (ultimately seeing her executed in 1793), her precious cats were more fortunate.
 These adored cats arrived safely in Wiscasset, Maine.

 It is thought that these six Turkish Angora cats then bread with the short-haired domestic cats residing in Maine at the time, producing the Maine Coon we know and love today.